 Sarepta Therapeutics, Inc. (together with its wholly-owned subsidiaries, "Sarepta" or the "Company") is a commercial-stage biopharmaceutical company focused on helping patients through the discovery and development of unique RNA-targeted therapeutics, gene therapy and other genetic therapeutic modalities for the treatment of rare diseases.
-Applying its proprietary, highly-differentiated and innovative technologies, and through collaborations with its strategic partners, the Company is developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne muscular dystrophy ("Duchenne"), Limb-girdle muscular dystrophies ("LGMDs"), and other neuromuscular and central nervous system ("CNS") related disorders.
+Applying its proprietary, highly-differentiated and innovative technologies, and through collaborations with its strategic partners, the Company is developing potential therapeutic candidates for a broad range of diseases and disorders, including Duchenne muscular dystrophy ("Duchenne"), Limb-girdle muscular dystrophies ("LGMDs") and other neuromuscular and central nervous system ("CNS") disorders.

-Its products in the U.S., EXONDYS 51 (eteplirsen) Injection ("EXONDYS 51"), VYONDYS 53 (golodirsen) Injection ("VYONDYS 53") and AMONDYS 45 (casimersen) Injection ("AMONDYS 45"), were granted accelerated approval by the U.S. Food and Drug Administration (the "FDA") on September 19, 2016, December 12, 2019 and February 25, 2021, respectively.
+The Company's products in the U.S., EXONDYS 51 (eteplirsen) Injection ("EXONDYS 51"), VYONDYS 53 (golodirsen) Injection ("VYONDYS 53") and AMONDYS 45 (casimersen) Injection ("AMONDYS 45"), were granted accelerated approval by the U.S. Food and Drug Administration (the "FDA") on September 19, 2016, December 12, 2019 and February 25, 2021, respectively.
 Indicated for the treatment of Duchenne in patients who have a confirmed mutation of the dystrophin gene that is amenable to exon 51, exon 53 and exon 45 skipping, respectively, EXONDYS 51, VYONDYS 53 and AMONDYS 45 use the Company's phosphorodiamidate morpholino oligomer ("PMO") chemistry and exon-skipping technology to skip exon 51, exon 53 and exon 45 of the dystrophin gene.
 Exon skipping is intended to promote the production of an internally truncated but functional dystrophin protein.

-As of September 30, 2021, the Company had approximately \$1,608.4 million of cash, cash equivalents and investments, consisting of \$1,599.1 million of cash and cash equivalents and \$9.3 million of long-term restricted cash and investments.
-The Company believes that its balance of cash, cash equivalents and investments as of the date of the issuance of this report is sufficient to fund its current operational plan for at least the next twelve months, though it may pursue raising additional cash resources through public or private debt and equity financings, seek funded research and development arrangements and additional government contracts and establish collaborations with or license its technology to other companies.
+As of June 30, 2022, the Company had approximately \$1,946.6 million of cash, cash equivalents, restricted cash and investments, consisting of \$868.6 million of cash and cash equivalents, \$1,059.5 million of short-term investments and \$18.5 million of long-term restricted cash.
+The Company believes that its balance of cash, cash equivalents, restricted cash and investments as of the date of the issuance of this report is sufficient to fund its current operational plan for at least the next twelve months, though it may pursue raising additional cash resources through public or private debt and equity financings, seek funded research and development arrangements and additional government contracts and establish collaborations with or license its technology to other companies.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND RECENT ACCOUNTING PRONOUNCEMENTS
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES